jose-izquierdo/jose-izquierdo.github.io/_posts/2015-03-20-rspec-testing-models.markdown

     FactoryGirl.create(:user, email: 'johnconnor@coffevent.com')
     expect(FactoryGirl.build(:user, email: 'johnconnor@coffevent.com')).to be_invalid
   end
-  it "is invalid without a password" end
+  it "is invalid without a password" do
+    expect(FactoryGirl.build(:admin, password: nil)).to be_invalid
+  end
+end
 {% endhighlight %}